 Furniture is for experience, just as paintings are for appreciating and fashion is for wearing.
 Furniture has long outlived its functionality and evolved into creative ornamentation.
-It may be used to not only adorn the surroundings and display style, but it can also modify the living environment and influence our daily mood.
+Not only can it embellish the surroundings and showcase style, but it also has the power to alter our living environment and shape our daily moods.
 This is the allure of design.

 In contrast to pure art, industrial design is a medium in which form nearly always comes after function.
 This is especially true in the case of furniture design.
-How to have an unsurpassed aesthetic connotation while taking functional perfection into mind is both technology and art.
+Technology and art work together to achieve an unsurpassed aesthetic connotation while maintaining functional perfection.

 A truly good design is long-lasting, and it develops a durable quality with time.
 We explore some of the most iconic classic furniture designs in contemporary design history in this issue.

 Classic indicates that you can have your own distinct style even in different eras.
-They are entwined with our lives now and transcend time, place, and culture.
+They permeate our lives today, surpassing temporal, spatial, and cultural boundaries.
 Every iconic design has a unique backstory, rich heritage, and heartfelt story.
 Classic furniture may have the soul of timelessness.

 NO.01